 A lot of folks are joining the globalist team right now.

-A lot of people are showing the world they're willing to do whatever it takes for their father Lucifer to give them power.
+A lot of people are showing the world and they're willing to do whatever it takes for their father Lucifer to give them power.

-I think that Alex probably dodged another defamation lawsuit by just saying local Houston News and not saying what he's talking about because no one said that.
+I think that Alex probably dodged another defamation lawsuit by just saying local Houston news and not saying what he's talking about because no one said that.

 The only thing that comes close to approximating that is articles that people have written about the idea of upending bigotry by having association with and awareness and contact with people of different lifestyles, different identities, different races, different occupations even.

-That sort of thing does lead you to not have whatever prejudice take over in your mind.
+Like that sort of thing does lead you to not have whatever prejudice take over in your mind.

-If when you're younger, you meet construction workers who are nice and thoughtful and kind, that sort of thing, you will have a positive association with construction workers that stereotypes won't be able to penetrate.
+If when you're younger, you meet construction workers who are nice and thoughtful and kind and that sort of thing.

 And that's the argument of get them while they're young.